Computing the Fr\'echet Distance with a Retractable Leash

 \section{Abstract}

-All known algorithms for the \f distance between curves proceed in two steps: first, they construct an efficient oracle for the decision version; then they use this oracle to find the optimum among a finite set of critical values.
+All known algorithms for the \f distance between curves proceed in two steps: first, they construct an efficient oracle for the decision version; second, they use this oracle to find the optimum from a finite set of critical values.
 We present a novel approach that avoids the detour through the decision version.
-We demonstrate its strength by presenting a quadratic time algorithm for the \f distance between polygonal curves in $\R^d$ under polyhedral distance functions, including $L_1$ and $L_\infty$.
-We also get a $(1+\epsilon)$-approximation of the \f distance under the Euclidean metric.
-For the exact Euclidean case, our framework currently gives an algorithm with running time $O(n^2 \log^2 n)$.
+This gives the first quadratic time algorithm for the \f distance between polygonal curves in $\R^d$ under polyhedral distance functions (e.g., $L_1$ and $L_\infty$).
+We also get a $(1+\eps)$-approximation of the \f distance under the Euclidean metric, in quadratic time for any fixed $\eps > 0$.
+For the exact Euclidean case, our framework currently yields an algorithm with running time $O(n^2 \log^2 n)$.
 However, we conjecture that it may eventually lead to a faster exact algorithm.